prantlf/v-jany/README.md

-# Any for JSON and YAML
+# Any Type for JSON and YAML

 Build and access JSON/YAML data using a dynamic sumtype instead of static types.